Makes 2 generous servings

 For the risotto:

-- Add the butter to a saucepan pan and sweat the onions on a medium-low heat until tender and translucent.
+- Add the coconut oil to a saucepan pan and sweat the onions on a medium-low heat until tender and translucent.
 Do not allow to colour or brown.

 - Add the Arborio rice to the onion and stir to coat the grains in oil.